 On average, reticulated pythons live 15 to 20 years, with some individual snakes reaching 25 or even 30 years of age.

 Reticulated Python Caging

 The most important aspect of this reptile habitat is that it must safely contain the snake.
 Tight-fitting racks or strong cages with locks are a must.
 Baby reticulated pythons can be kept in shoebox-sized cages or 10-gallon reptile terrariums.
 Adult reticulated pythons can be housed in 2-foot-tall by 3-foot-wide by 6- to 8-foot-long cages.
 Occasional larger snakes may require a 3-foot-tall by 4-foot-wide by 10-foot-long enclosure.
 Custom-built cages should be constructed of strong, waterproof materials for ease of cleaning.
-Using quality reptile cleaning supplies is important for your pet's health!
-Reptile hides (like the Zoo Med Habba Hut) are a fundamental snake habitat product and asset for all reptiles which are particularly effective for juvenile reticulated pythons.
+Using quality reptile cleaning supplies is important for your pet’s health!
+Reptile hides are a fundamental snake habitat product and asset for all reptiles which are particularly effective for juvenile reticulated pythons.
 We recommend something tight fitting but with an entrance large enough for the animal to enter and exit easily.

 Reticulated Python Reptile Heating & Lighting